Establishing a Business in Toronto

 All businesses operating in Ontario and Canada are required to register with the Canada Revenue Agency to receive a business number.
-This number will allow the business to pay and claim sales tax, income taxes, and payroll taxes such as the Canadian Pension Plan.
+This number will allow the business to pay and claim sales tax, income taxes and payroll taxes such as the Canada Pension Plan.

 Registering with the WSIB provides workplace insurance coverage for all workers and access to experts in health and safety guidelines for your business activities.
-To register please visit the Workers Safety Insurance Board
+To register visit the Workplace Safety and Insurance Board.

 There are specific industries that do not have to register.
 These include:

 - Private health care practices (such as those of doctors and chiropractors)